[pardot-form id="45" title="STM Email Form"]

 A Professional Learning Webinar Series

-The following webinars feature expert guest speakers in discussions about unlocking the potential SEL has to deepen our musical connection with students and amplify student agency in our classrooms, schools, and communities.
+The following webinars feature expert guest speakers in discussions about unlocking the potential SEL has in the music classroom to deepen our connections with students in our classrooms, schools, and communities.
 View and download presentations and additional resources from the guest speakers in our resource folder.

-All episodes are available to watch on-demand for free.
-Each on-demand video includes audio transcript, option for closed captioning, and the webinar’s live chat box.
+All episodes are available to watch for free on demand.
+Each on demand video includes audio transcript, option for closed captioning, and the webinar’s live chat box.
 You may also choose to view and share the webinar series on YouTube.

 EPISODE 1